Mont Ventoux & Provence

 Ability: Any ability can be catered for but to climb Mont Ventoux all riders should have a good level of fitness and be accustomed to riding up steep hills for extended periods of time.
 Riding from the hotel to the summit is an 18km, 1 1/2 to 2 1/2 hr slog at an average gradient of 8%, with long sections of 12%.
 The fitting of a compact chain ring and/or 30+ tooth sprocket in your gearset is highly recommended.

 Available weekends: You can choose a weekend for you and your mates by looking at our calendar page for availability, or look out for our 'open' groups if you are not numerous enough to make up a whole group.
-We recommend both the late Spring (May-June) and early Autumn (September-October) for a Mont Ventoux weekend and currently most of these are free in 2017.
+We recommend both the late Spring (May-June) and early Autumn (September-October) for a Mont Ventoux weekend.
 High summer is also great but there is a greater risk of very high temperatures.
-Check our calendar page for the most up-to-date situation.
 Just consult our calendar page and choose a date then give us a call on 07984 065329 or email us at firstname.lastname@example.org.